ZubairM-1997/motora-tech-test/README.md

 4) un "npm run server" to run the client
 5) Have fun!

+OR

+if you want to run the docker container

+enter "docker-compose up --build" in the terminal

 There are 4 endpoints in the backend

 1) GET /admin-summary